mdlayher/ynl/Documentation/netlink/intro.rst

 =======================

 Netlink is often described as a ioctl() replacement mechanism.
-The basic idea is to replace fixed-format C structures as supplied to ioctl() with a format which allows an easy way to added or extended the attributes/members.
+It aims to replace fixed-format C structures as supplied to ioctl() with a format which allows an easy way to add or extended the attributes/members.

 To achieve this Netlink uses a minimal fixed-format metadata header which followed by TLV (type, length, value) structures.

-Unfortunately the protocol has evolved over the years, in an organic and undocumented fashion making it hard to coherently explain.
+Unfortunately the protocol has evolved over the years, in an organic and undocumented fashion, making it hard to coherently explain.
 To make the most practical sense this document starts by describing netlink as it is used today and dives into more "historical" uses in later sections.